A Meditation for Independence Day 2020

 The psychologically well-adjusted person, then, must live for a goal that transcends the self, must integrate all past behavior—positive and negative—into a platform for self-improvement, and must have semi-permeable boundaries.

 Now I firmly believe that what is true of a well-adjusted individual is also true of a healthy nation.
 If our country is to survive, we, its citizens, must live for an ideal higher than ourselves.
-Rather than being impelled by either expedience or pleasure, we must instead live for eternal truths, for instance, “that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.”
+Rather than being impelled by expedience, pleasure, or even victimhood, we must instead live for eternal truths, for instance, “that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.”
 What, by the way, is happiness?
 Happiness, as Aristotle says, is not feeling good but being good.
+It is not about pleasure but about virtue.

 In addition, we as a nation must not be overly ashamed of our past, no matter how dark and bleak certain aspects of it may be.
 Instead we must integrate all of our history, both the glorious and the scandalous, into an impetus for national improvement.
 We must also recognize that those who have gone before us were endowed with wisdom from which we benefit.
 Twelfth-century French Neo-Platonist philosopher and scholar Bernard of Chartres aptly declared, “If we see more clearly than they, it is not because of our own clear eyes or tall bodies, but because we are raised on high by their gigantic stature.”
 Yale Professor Jaroslav Jan Pelikan summed this up by asserting, “We moderns are dwarfs mounted upon the shoulders of giants.”